Got AllStar ?

 One final task – remove the ethernet cable – you don’t want to run your ClearNode on both WiFi and Ethernet at the same time – choose one or the other.

 Third option – Sending WiFi Credentials via WiFiByLight

 There is a photosensor on the circuit board of your ClearNode device which can read coded light sent by your mobile device’s camera flashlight LED.

 Navigate back to the “Your Nodes” screen of the mobile application tap the WiFi icon in the top right corner.
 Enter the SSID and PSK (password) for home or office WiFi network – but don’t press the “Start” button yet.

 Plug the power cord into your ClearNode device and plug the power supply into an outlet.
 Wait patiently and keep an eye on the circuit board of your ClearNode device – there are a number of LEDs which will go through a cycle of flashing on and off – you’re looking for the Red LED on the top circuit board to turn on solid and stay on.

 When the Red LED is on solid on it’s telling you that the device cannot reach the internet and it’s waiting for you to proceed with WiFiByLight.
 It will wait for 2 minutes in this condition and then reboot the node and start over again.

 As soon as you see the solid Red LED:

-- Android and iOS users: point the rear facing camera and flashlight toward the top of the ClearNode PCB, roughly at the base of the antenna, about 2-3 inches away.
+- Android and iOS users: point the rear facing camera and flashlight toward the top of the ClearNode PCB, roughly at the base of the antenna, about 1 or 2 inches away.
 Tap “Start” on the WiFi Credentials screen – hold it steady and wait until the flashing stops.
 If the credentials were successfully received by the ClearNode – the Red LED will flash 3 times and then the ClearNode will reboot.

 As your ClearNode reboots, various LEDs will flash – if you’ve successfully configured WiFi credentials – the Red LED will flash 6 times and your node should appear in the “Your Nodes” screen in the mobile application.